 The most common language spoken in Falls City is English.
 Other important languages spoken here include Greek and Spanish.

-Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
-The neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
+Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
 Residents of the neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 73.0% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 98.9% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Did you know that the neighborhood has more Native American and French Canadian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 2.7% of this neighborhood's residents have Native American ancestry and 2.5% have French Canadian ancestry.